Camera Mathing Tutorial in Blender 2.79

 As the shift lenses used for perspective correction are usually quite expensive, most photographers fix this issue in Photoshop.
 This makes our work even harder as we don't actually know how the original picture looked like.
 However, Blender gives us a cool tools to solve this problem.
 Select your camera and under the Focal Lens parameter you'll find Shift values.
 This enables us to remove both horizontal and vertical distortion.

 Equipped with the tools, Blender provides, we now need to try many different camera shift value/position/rotation variants.
 It's actually easier said than to be done, but even for me it took over 30 minutes to get the result I was satisfied with.
 Keep in mind that you may need to add another pieces of geometry to gain more guide points for your camera.
 Eventually, the settings I've used for the camera lens were:

 As you can see, I've not only added the cube in the place were table is located, but I've also cut the window openings and doorways.
 All of these newly created guides allow me to better match the perspective.

-The process of matching 3D camera and photography was never an easy topic, but I'm sure you'll finally get there after practicing.
-For more insights, you can download a blend file ending this part of the tutorial.
-Just log in to your free, chocofur account in the upper navigation bar.
+The process of matching 3D cameras and photography was never an easy topic, but I'm sure you'll finally get there after practice.